 The middle section, From the Post- War Era to the 1970s, spans from expressionism to pop art, with artists such as Francis Bacon, Yves Klein and Henri Matisse.
 Here you will also find one of Moderna Museet’s most famous works, Robert Rauschenberg’s Monogram.

-The final section, From Minimalism to Contemporary Art, includes iconic works by Donald Judd and Eva Hesse, photos by Barbara Kruger and the painterly Bach Suite by Gerhard Richter.
+The final section, From Minimalism to Contemporary Art, includes iconic works by Donald Judd and Eva Hesse, photos by Barbara Kruger.

 Surrealism & Duchamp is Moderna Museet’s instalment in the dialogue between Duchamp and other artists in the Museum’s outstanding collection.
 1920s and 1930s surrealism is one of the principal movements in modernist art and literature.
 Surrealism & Duchamp